NEW YORK, April 4 More U.S. companies,

 Citigroup Inc (C.N), the third-largest U.S. bank

-Capital One Financial Corp (COF.N), a bank and credit card lender
+Capital One Financial Corp (COF.N), a bank and credit card

 Kroger Co (KR.N), the biggest U.S. supermarket operator